When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does Laser Tag Hurt?

-No, laser tag doesn’t hurt.
-The guns use infrared light, similar to a TV remote, so there’s no physical impact.
+No, laser tag does not hurt.
+The guns emit infrared light, which is invisible and carries no physical force.

 What Age is Best For Laser Tag?

-Most laser tag games are best suited for children aged six and above, as they can understand the game rules and handle the equipment.
+Most laser tag games are best suited for children aged six to eight and above, as they can comfortably hold the blaster and understand the game mechanics.

 Is Laser Tag Better Than Paintball?